 Lake brochure: http://www.nwk.usace.army.mil/Portals/29/docs/lakesites/truman/Truman-Brochure.pdf

-Learn the history of Truman Dam & Resevoir and the recreational opportunities around the area.
+Learn the history of Truman Dam & Reservoir and the recreational opportunities around the area.

 The tree-studded shoreline of Truman Lake provides some of the best bass and crappie fishing in the nation.
 There are 20 parks and access areas located conveniently around the lake.

-The open water of Truman Lake, which has 55,600 acres of water surface, provides ample skiing and boating recreation.
+The open water of Truman Lake, which has 55,600 acres of water surface, is a great venue for enjoying any kind of water sport you ever wanted to try.

 Truman Lake was built and is operated by the U.S. Army Corps of Engineers.
-There are more than 100,000 acres of land surrounding the lake that provides wonderful opportunities for horseback riding, camping, hiking and hunting.
-Truman Lake is close enough to Warsaw to be convenient, yet once you arrive you feel you are miles away from the hustle and bustle of civilization.
+There are more than 100,000 acres of land surrounding the lake that provides wonderful opportunities for horseback riding, camping, hiking and biking, bird watching, and photography, Truman Lake is close enough to Warsaw to be convenient, yet once you arrive you feel you are miles away from the hustle and bustle of civilization.

 A New Vacation Experience